Writing a provenance report

 • 1902-1923 Hoofdcursus of the Royal Military Academy in Kampen, after donation by George Nijpels.

-• 1923-1956 Etnographic Museum of the Royal Military Academy in Breda, after the transfer from the Hoofdcursus at Kampen.
+• 1923-1956 Ethnographic Museum of the Royal Military Academy in Breda, following transfer from the Hoofdcursus in Kampen.

-• 1956-heden Rijksmuseum voor Volkenkunde / Wereldmuseum Leiden, after the transfer from the Royal Military Academy in Breda.
+• 1956-present Rijksmuseum voor Volkenkunde / Wereldmuseum Leiden, after transfer from the Royal Military Academy in Breda.

-For museums, in addition to textual reporting, it is advisable to record the provenance data in their collection management systems by linking all persons and institutions associated with the provenance to the object.
-It is also useful to create links to specific events, if the collection management system offers this possibility.
-In this way, it is easier to browse and link the provenance data to external sources.
+As well as textual reporting it is advisable for museums to record the provenance data in their collection management system by linking all individuals and institutions associated with the provenance to the object.
+It is also useful to create links to specific events if the collection management system offers this option.
+This makes it easier to browse the provenance data and link it to external sources.

 Images

-Historical photographs, floor plans and other illustrations can illustrate the report.
-The same accounts for photographs of the object and its details.
-For example, decorations and inscriptions may contain important information.
-However, it is good to keep in mind that depicting and/or examining certain objects is sometimes considered undesirable by communities of origin.
-If such restrictions are suspected, it is advisable to seek expert advice.
-This applies in particular to ancestral remains.
-In addition, applicable copyright laws should be taken into account if the provenance report is made available to the public.
+Historical photographs, maps and other illustrations can be used to illustrate the report.
+The same applies to photographs of the object and its details; for example decorations and inscriptions may contain important information.
+However, it is good to keep in mind that depicting and/or examining certain objects may be considered undesirable by communities of origin.
+If it is suspected that any such restrictions exist, it is advisable to seek expert advice.
+This applies in particular to the depiction of ancestral remains.
+In addition, if a provenance report is made available to the public applicable copyright laws must be observed.
+Language

-Colonial sources are written from a perspective that justifies colonial rule.
-They often use terms that are no longer common or are considered inappropriate and offensive today.
-The search aide [Sources](link to zh Sources) provides guidance on dealing with outdated language found in colonial sources.
-When writing a report, it is important to cite historical words and terms - if necessary in quotation marks and accompanied by an explanation - if this is necessary to understand the object history and enable future research.
+Colonial sources are written from a perspective that justifies colonial rule and often use terms that are no longer in use or are now considered inappropriate and offensive.
+The research aid Sources provides guidance on dealing with outdated language found in colonial sources.
+When writing a report it is important to cite historical words and terms – perhaps in quotation marks and accompanied by an explanatory note – if these are necessary to understand the object history and enable future research.

-The publication Words Matter by the Wereldmuseum provides tips for dealing with colonial teminology.
+The Wereldmuseum publication Words Matter provides tips for dealing with colonial terminology.